Central Institute for Cotton Research

 Central Institute for Cotton Research (CICR), is a central research institute established in 1976 by the Indian Council of Agricultural Research to promote long-term research efforts in cotton production and provide support and conduct applied research on cotton with the active involvement of State Universities.
 The research efforts of CICR fall under the All India Coordinated Cotton Improvement Project (AICCIP), initiated by the Council in 1967.
 Its headquarters are located in Nagpur and the other two regional units are located at Coimbatore, Tamil Nadu and Sirsa, Haryana.

 Campuses

-CIRS has two campus at Nagpur in Maharashtra and Sirsa in Haryana.
+CICR has two campus at Coimbatore, Tamil Nadu and Sirsa in Haryana.

 Nagpur Campus

 Central Institute for Cotton Research, Nagpur (CICR, Nagpur or CICRN) in collaboration with the Government of Maharashtra, implemented a pilot project in the Vidarbha region (highly prone to farmer suicides), based on a Brazilian model to enhance the per-acre yield of cotton while reducing its per-acre cultivation cost.
 The Brazilian model is based on straight cotton crops while Indian government's model promotes the use of Bt cotton crops.